LLNL/radiuss-spack-testing/docs/sphinx/spack-pipeline-feature.rst

 --------

-But the most critical part is how to share the location of Spack with the child pipeline.
+Then we share the location of Spack with the child pipeline.

 We first create a global variable for the path, made "unique" by using the commit ID: